Jump to main content

 For the... outdoor enthusiast

-With its stunning glens, moorlands and munros, it’s no secret that Scotland is the UK’s adventure playground, and the glorious Fonab Castle is a great place to kick off an escapade.
-Not only is it quintessentially Scottish – here’s a lochside castle boasting 200 types of whisky – but it’s also just 90 minutes from Edinburgh and Glasgow airports, and just down the road from the Cairngorms National Park.
-Fonab overlooks the River Tummel (which runs all the way to tourist hotspot Glencoe) so watersports are a focus here.
-Charming staff are primed to arrange any and all water-based excursions, from high-octane white-water rafting, tubing and canyoning to more serene kayaking, paddleboarding and fishing trips.
-Cycling paths, hiking trails, guided area tours, nearby distillery visits and golf games are also available, not forgetting the property’s long-standing partnership with Land Rover Experience Scotland: hire a 4x4 of your own and head into the highlands, or jump behind the wheel of the latest Discovery to tackle an assault course.
+It’s no secret that Scotland is the UK’s adventure playground, and the glorious Fonab Castle is a great place to kick off an escapade.
+Not only is it quintessentially Scottish – here’s a lochside castle boasting 200 types of whisky – but it’s also just 90 minutes from Edinburgh and Glasgow airports, and next door to the Cairngorms National Park.
+It overlooks the River Tummel (which runs all the way to tourist hotspot Glencoe) so watersports are a big focus.
+Charming staff are primed to arrange any and all excursions, from high-octane white-water rafting, tubing and canyoning to more serene kayaking, paddleboarding and fishing trips.
+Alongside bike and hike trails, nearby distillery visits and golf games are also available, not forgetting the property’s long-standing partnership with Land Rover Experience Scotland, so you can head into the highlands on your own 4x4.
+Indoors, Fonab is equally tantalising – think purple tartan carpets, orange feather light shades and vast, mirrored wine racks.
+Garden pods accommodate intimate outdoor dining experiences, while the first-floor veranda has stunning sunset views.
+There’s also a top-of-the-turret penthouse, generous spa and outdoor pool.
+But what Fonab does best is get you out into the wilderness and then wrap you in a warm, never-want-to-leave hug on your return.

 Auld House suite with views of the loch at Cameron House

-For the… family
+For the… whole pack

-When a welcome pack greets you with both a Lego set and a bottle of local artisan gin, you know you’ve checked in somewhere that has guests of every age in mind.
-Cameron House, only 30 minutes from Glasgow Airport, is full of these little touches: mini robes and slippers in the rooms, an afternoon tea that includes a sweet kids’ version, plus children’s menus in its excellent Cameron Grill and Boathouse restaurants that offer good variety for a multi-day stay while keeping picky palates happy.
-Plus, there are activities galore.
-The leisure club has two pools and its own water slide, while Loch tours on the Celtic Warrior, remote-control boating, falconry lessons and trips in the sea plane (which is parked right outside – watching it take off and land is an activity in its own right) can be arranged.
+When the hotel welcome hamper greets you with both a Lego set and a bottle of local artisan gin, you know you’re somewhere that has guests of every age in mind.
+Cameron House, only 30 minutes from Glasgow Airport, is full of these little touches: mini robes and slippers in the rooms, an afternoon tea that includes a sweet kids’ version, plus children’s menus in its two excellent restaurants for keeping picky palates happy.
+There’s even a leisure club with two pools and its own water slide.
+You can take a Loch tour on the Celtic Warrior, try remote-control boating or falconry lessons, and – if you’re brave enough – go up in the resident sea plane (which is parked right outside – watching it take off and land is an activity in its own right).
+Cameron House also pulls off the feat of having beautifully designed public areas – velvet and leather textures, tartan carpets, gold-leaf wallpaper in the library – that seems robust enough not to spark parental terror that your children will wreck something.
+Your future self will thank you for choosing a room with a loch view, which waits to dazzle when you wake up, and large family suites come with cosy bunk bedrooms (the ladder is fixed and the top bunk includes a roll barrier) with their own TV.
+Happy kids = happy parents.

 Kinloch Lodge on Sleat, Skye’s southern peninsula

-For the… introvert
+For the… hungry introvert

-An introvert’s holiday also calls for quiet relaxation, good food and a crackling log fire to cosy up to.
-You’ll find all of that and more at Kinloch Lodge, a family-run luxury hotel tucked away in the south of the island.
+Getting away from it all means more than shutting a laptop.
+It’s a chance to recharge, reset and reawaken the senses – and nowhere is better for this than the breathtaking Isle of Skye.
+Drive just 100 miles west of Inverness Airport, along the famous Loch Ness, and escape to The Misty Isle’s majestic mountains, rolling hills and famous Fairy Pools – blasting yourself in the face with cold sea air from the spectacular Neist Point.
+Here, pure relaxation, good food and a crackling log fire waits for you at Kinloch Lodge, a family-run luxury hotel tucked away in the south of the island.
 This former 16th-century hunting lodge is home to the Macdonald clan, previously run by cookery writer Lady Claire Macdonald.
 Daughter Isabella is now at the helm, and she warmly welcomes guests into her childhood home, which has just 18 bedrooms (including three suites) across the North and South lodges.
 Food remains very much at the heart of Kinloch, with comforting dishes expertly crafted from seasonal, locally sourced ingredients.
 In fact, some are sourced right from the grounds, and you can go foraging for wild mushrooms in nearby woodland with Kinloch’s own gillie.
 For the ultimate down-time, nothing beats curling up with a book in one of the lodge’s three peaceful drawing rooms, with plush sofas, log fires and beautiful views of Loch na Dal beyond.

 The playful morning room at Glenmorangie House